2022 Toyota Tacoma Review, Ratings, Specs, Prices, and Photos

 Which Toyota Tacoma should I buy?

 That all depends on how you plan to use your Tacoma.
-Skip the $28,000 or so base Tacoma SR 4-cylinder and plan on a V-6 model.
+Skip the $26,650 base Tacoma SR 4-cylinder and plan on a V-6 model.
 The base truck is outfitted fine for daily driver or work duty, and it comes with standard active safety tech as well as Apple CarPlay and Android Auto compatibility, though the SR5 adds a convenient power-adjustable driver’s seat and its alloy wheels are a little dressier.

 A Tacoma SR Access Cab with four-wheel drive and the V-6 is about $32,000; at that point, we might spend the extra $2,500 or so for the SR5’s flashier looks, and power seat, plus it’s the gateway to fancier options.
+A note: neither configuration currently exists on Toyota's configurator website, suggesting lean supplies have cut into the number of models they can offer.

-At around $37,000, a TRD Off-Road crew cab with the 6-speed manual is the enthusiast’s choice; figure another grand or so for an automatic, but be wary of the way the optional sunroof robs head room.
+At $40,320 with a mandatory $800 Technology package, a TRD Off-Road crew cab with the 6-speed manual is the enthusiast’s choice; figure another grand or so for an automatic, but be wary of the way the optional sunroof robs head room.

 The Limited isn’t exactly luxurious for its $43,000 or so price tag with the more popular crew cab body.
-We’d pass on that Tacoma.
+We’d pass on that Tacoma—and might have to, since it's no longer shown on the Toyota website.

 How much is a fully loaded Toyota Tacoma?